 in some cases, the use of a proper Domestic Violence Safety Planning tool is warranted.”
 (National Adult Protective Services Association, 2013).

+Research indicates that interventions tailored to meet the unique characteristics associated with each type of mistreatment may lead to greater victim safety (Jackson & Hafemeister, 2014).
+In addition, specific services or supports, such as social support and participation in supportive community social outlets, may be effective for mitigating against negative outcomes of elder mistreatment, such as depression, generalized anxiety, and poor health (Acierno et al, 2017) as well as future risk of mistreatment (Burnes et al., 2014).
+It has also been shown that APS clients with mental health needs are often willing to accept an offer of additional mental health services at the same time that they are receiving mistreatment resolution services (Sirey et al., 2015).
+Research on mental health highlights the importance of also addressing mental health issues, such as depression, and it affects an individual’s perception of their need for care and their motivation, initiative, and energy to seek help and engage in services (DiMatteo et al., 2000; Sirey et al., 2005).

 The APS Survey reveals that once a case is initiated through APS, 63% of the programs report that they have a requirement to have regular communication with the victim either by phone or in person.
 Close to 90% of the states stated that, once a month, an in-person visit is required while a case is open, although most also indicated that ongoing investigations may require more frequent contact.
 Once a month phone calls are required in 64% of the states.
+Research indicates that longer-term, relationship-based interventions, may be effective for entrenched elders who are reluctant to receive services (Mariam et al., 2015).

 Guideline:

+It is recommended that programs intervene in elder mistreatment cases as early as possible and develop targeted safety planning for clients experiencing different forms of abuse and/or neglect.
+For clients who may be reluctant to receive services, APS should consider providing longer-term interventions focused on building a working alliance with the client and applying motivational interviewing techniques (e.g., see Eliciting Change in At-Risk Elders intervention).

 It is recommended that APS systems develop the client’s APS voluntary service plan using person-centered planning principles and monitor that plan until the APS case is closed.
+Services and supports should entail those that have been shown to be effective in protecting against negative outcomes, such as social support and programs that promote participation in community social outlets (e.g., senior centers).
+Programs that facilitate bidirectional support in the form of education, volunteerism, or socialization may be most effective (e.g., Experience Corps, congregate meal program) (Anetzberger, 2018).
+In addition, APS systems should consider working in tandem with mental health clinicians to offer mental health services, if needed, at the same time as APS are provided (see Providing Options To Elderly Clients Together [PROTECT] intervention).

 It is recommended that APS systems establish clear guidelines related to APS service delivery which incorporate the elements listed above in the background section.

 5B.
 INVOLUNTARY INTERVENTION